top of page

 Viola

-Luba has performed solo recitals at London’s Royal Festival Hall and St John's Smith Square, and made her debut as concerto soloist with the Philharmonia Orchestra in June 2016.
-She studied at the Guildhall School of Music and Drama with David Takeno and Pavlo Beznosiuk, and at the Hochschule für Musik Hanns Eisler, Berlin with Simone Jandl.
+Luba Tunnicliffe is a versatile performer and enjoys a varied musical career playing both viola and violin.
+She has performed solo recitals at London’s Royal Festival Hall and St John's Smith Square, and made her debut as concerto soloist with the Philharmonia Orchestra in June 2016.
+She studied at the Guildhall School of Music and Drama with David Takeno.

-Luba has performed at the BBC Proms, the Barbican, and the Wigmore Hall as Principal Viola of the 12 Ensemble, and collaborated with artists such as Jonny Greenwood, Nick Cave & Warren Ellis, and Laura Marling.
+As Principal Viola of the 12 ensemble, Luba has performed at the BBC Proms, the Barbican, the Wigmore Hall and End of the Road Festival and alongside artists such as Nick Cave, Jonny Greenwood, Kojey Radical and Laura Marling.

 www.lubatunnicliffe.com